Using Coroutines

 Error Handling

-• There are no other callbacks in Coroutines for error handling.
-It can be done using normal try/catch/finally blocks.
+- There are no other callbacks in Coroutines for error handling.
+It can be done using normal

-• For a parent-child coroutine, all children can throw exceptions, but only first thrown exception is reported in catch block.
+is called. - For a parent-child coroutine, all children can throw exceptions, but only first thrown exception is reported in

-• Exception from other children can be found in that thrown exception’s suppressed exception property.
+block.- Exception from other children can be found in that thrown exception’s

 Comparision with RxJava.

-• If you want to find a familiar concept.
-Observables are almost synonymous to async where both does background works, while it’s emitting is synonymous to channels.
+where both does background works, while it’s emitting is synonymous to channels. - While

 That’s it for Coroutines.
 I have learned it all by reading posts mentioned in this articles, and watching some videos.
 You can found them following below links.